mhmadjanbein0/sorting-algorithms-/README.md

-soting algorithm + some random functions
+soting algorithms + some random functions